4 Things You Need to Know About the Allergan Breast Implant Recall, According to a Board Certified Plastic Surgeon

 Ultimately, the decision lies with you and should be discussed with your board certified plastic surgeon so you can understand what to expect, know your risk of certain complications, and make a fully informed decision.

-If you have any questions or concerns about this recall or your breast implants, please contact my office.
+If you have any questions or concerns about this recall or your breast implants, please contact my office in Eugene, OR.
 We would be happy to schedule a personal consultation.

 Leave a Comment